 Figure 2.8 shows all the on-campus parking facilities.
-This includes parking lots, parking garages and onstreet parking.
-There are a total of 3,142 spaces on the campus.
+This includes parking lots, parking garages, and onstreet parking.
+There are a total of 3,059 spaces on the campus.
+There are also a total of 403 permits issued to students and staff at the nearby Chatham Garage for a total of 3,462 parking spaces available.

-Table 2.4 - Parking Facilities (following pages) The number of parking spaces, the location of parking spaces and the type of spaces are indicated on Table 2.4.
+Table 2.4 - Parking Facilities (following pages)

+The number of parking spaces, the location of parking spaces, and the type of spaces are indicated on Table 2.4.
 This table also details the bicycle parking areas and capacity.